 Dr. Tara Bastek, Neonatologist, Bioethicist and Chair of the WakeMed bioethics committee

 Dr. West Paul, Chief Quality and Medical Officer at WakeMed Health

 Special Opportunity: Host Your Own Screening of To Err Human with CAE

 To help raise and maintain awareness of the need to improve patient safety globally, and to highlight the role that healthcare simulation-based training can play in achieving this objective, CAE is offering free special screenings of the documentary “To Err is Human” to healthcare audiences.
 The film is the creation of Mike Eisenberg, son of Dr. John Eisenberg who was director of the Agency for Healthcare Research and Quality (AHRQ) when the Institute of Medicine (IOM) released the “To Err is Human” research report in 1999.

-Detailing one family’s initimate story of medical harm, the film features interviews with prominent patient safety advocates as they discuss solutions for reducing medical errors.
-To date, more than 200 healthcare organizations have hosted special screenings of the film, followed by passionate panel discussions.
+Detailing one family’s intimate story of medical harm, the film features interviews with prominent patient safety advocates as they discuss solutions for reducing medical errors.
+To date, more than 200 healthcare organizations have hosted special screenings of the film followed by passionate panel discussions.

 If you would like to partner with CAE to screen the film, host a panel and highlight healthcare simulation and other ways we can improve patient safety, we would be happy to work with you.